-RBI stuns by pausing rate cuts, projects growth at seven-year low
+RBI stuns with rate cut pause, projects growth at more than decade low

 The RBI lowered its GDP growth forecast for the year ending March 2020 to 5% from 6.1%, while raising its headline inflation projection for the second half of the ongoing financial year to between 5.1%-4.9%, from an earlier forecast of 3.5%-3.7%.

 India’s economic growth fell to 4.5% in the September period down from 7% a year ago, to post its weakest levels in more than six years, and the economy is growing well below the pace needed to generate enough jobs for the millions of Indians entering the labour market each month.
-If the RBI’s growth forecast for the 2019/20 fiscal year proves correct, it would be the weakest performance in seven years.
+If the RBI’s growth forecast for the 2019/20 fiscal year proves correct, it would be the weakest performance since 2008/09.

 The RBI reiterated that it would maintain an accommodative stance “as long as it is necessary to revive economic growth, while ensuring that inflation remains within the target.”